skjdghsdjgsdj/noisy-gif-player/README.md

 * **Pressing the Reset button twice in a specific pattern enters some special bootloader mode.** I know; this is built into the Feather by default and I'm not sure how to disable it.
 * **The USB transfer speed is super slow.** That's a limitation of the board.
 I don't think there's any way to make it faster.
 If you want to transfer a lot of data, take out the SD card and put it in a card reader.
 * **If I load a lot of GIFs, some don't show up in rotation.** The code artificially limits the list of GIFs to 64, but you can increase this.
+* **There's no low battery warning.** Yes I should add that.
+There's an onboard I2C battery monitor that should work for this purpose; I just haven't programmed that in yet.